The Self-Directed IRA LLC “Checkbook Control Solution”

 You, the IRA owner, will direct the passive custodian to invest IRA funds into the new Limited Liability Company (LLC).
 Because the LLC is treated as a flow-through entity for federal income taxes, generally all income or gains of the LLC will flow to the IRA tax-free.

 3. The Power of Checkbook Control

 Because you’re the manager of the LLC, you have the authority to direct the LLC to make investments in real estate, precious metals, tax liens and any other alternative asset class.
 You can also make traditional investments at your choosing.
 Again, all income and gains of the LLC flow back into the IRA tax-free.

 As you can see, how a Self-Directed IRA LLC is works is fast and simple when you with the an IRA specialist.

 Did You Know?

-A Self-Directed IRA you can help you save for retirement by investing in all traditional considerations such as stocks and bonds, as well as in alternative assets, such as private placements, cryptocurrency, real estate, and more.
-Plus, you can profit from your decisions and what you know best!
+A Self-Directed IRA you can help you save for retirement by investing in traditional considerations such as stocks and bonds, as well as in alternative assets.
+Private placements, cryptocurrency, real estate, and more can be invested in.
+And, you can profit from your decisions and what you know best!
 You can put your funds to work doing what you want them to – and help to build your future security.
 Contact IRA Financial today to get started.